Sections of This Topic Include

 One of the best outcomes of a strategic plan is that it helps to make sense of all of the work going on around people.
 People get some perspective and, thus, some meaning from their jobs.

 14. Write status reports.

-Status reports can be weekly reports that document what you have accomplished over the past week, any highlights and trends and issues that currently exist, and what you plan to do next week.
-One of the most important outcomes from this activity is the opportunity to stand back, think about your job, and notice that you are actually getting a lot done.
+Status reports can be weekly reports that document what you have accomplished over the past week, any highlights of trends and issues that currently exist, and what you plan to do next week.
+One of the most important outcomes of this activity is the opportunity to stand back, think about your job, and notice that you are actually getting a lot done.